MLOps-BlueBikes/PedalPulse/gcpdeploy/README.md

 ├── train/scripts          # Contains scripts for training and saving the model │   ├── load_data.py       # Loading data from gcp bucket
-│   ├── model.py           # Script for training the model
+│   ├── model.py           # Script for initial training/retraining of the model
 │   └── train_deploy.py    # Script for deploying the model to Vertex AI
 │
 ├── serve/                 # Contains the model-serving code (Flask API)